joexu22/clifford/README.md

 Clifford is a Text Visualization Project.

-As the Internet continues to expand, reading textual information becomes less and less attractive.
+As the Internet continues to expand, reading textual long form information becomes less and less attractive.
 People are swarmed with an ever increasing amount of text as they attempt to process and model the world around them.
 Clifford is framework for visualizing the content of text at a glance.
 Clifford aims to leverage the advances in ML Natural Language to make understanding the world simpler for people.

 ## The Cool Stuff - Machine Generated Language Models